-- Help with Nordonia Google accounts (set up and troubleshooting) - Assistance with Chromebook (loaners and troubleshooting) - Logging onto the school computers - Checking out classroom textbooks (English, Social Studies, and Math) for at-home use - Logging into the school wireless Internet system with electronic devices - Proofreading and citation assistance for research assignments and other school projects
+- Help with Nordonia Google accounts (set up and troubleshooting) - Assistance with Chromebook (loaners and troubleshooting) - Logging onto the school computers - Proofreading and citation assistance for research assignments and other school projects

-- 2. Knight Readers Book Club Students are invited to join the Knight Readers Book Discussion Club anytime throughout the school year.
-Books and genres are chosen by the group and informal, after-school discussions are held every 4-6 weeks. - 3.
-Virtual Instructional Resources: The high school IMC has a multitude of powerful resources for student homework assignments, research projects, and other information needs.
+2. Knight Readers Book Club Students are invited to join the Knight Readers Book Discussion Club anytime throughout the school year.
+Books and genres are chosen by the group and informal, after-school discussions are held every 4-6 weeks.
+Schedules are available in the IMC with the dates and times of meetings.

+3. Virtual Instructional Resources: The high school IMC has a multitude of powerful resources for student homework assignments, research projects, and other information needs.
 As part of helping students to be college and career ready, we promote our virtual library resources in order to better prepare students to locate the most credible and current research information.
 We recommend using authoritative, reliable, and current resources instead of a general search engine, in order to cite the best information for school assignments.
 We have many databases students can access at home, school, or any computer with Internet access (including tablets and smartphones).
 Begin by opening the Nordonia Schools home page at: